 Here are the 3 ways to see the version and the build of Windows 10 from the command prompt.

 3) Open the command prompt (Type ‘cmd’ in search), then type ‘ver’, it will show the Windows version which has the build number also.

 4) Another method is to get it via system information from the command prompt.
 Filter the required filed only.

 systeminfo | findstr /B /C:”OS Name” /C:”OS Version”

-5) The below command will open the dialog GUI message box, but the very useful and attractive way from the command prompt.
+5) The below command will open the dialogue GUI message box, but the very useful and attractive way from the command prompt.

 Type ‘winver’ in command prompt (or even in the Run or Search field in Windows Explorer).

-We have mentioned 5 steps to find the build number of your Windows 10 OS on a laptop or desktop computer.
+We have mentioned 5 steps to check Windows 10 version/build number of your computer.
 By the way, these commands work on the Server versions such as Windows 2012 R2, Windows 2016 and 2019 as well.
 Checking the build number and comparing with the latest release from Microsoft will ensure that your system is up-to-date with all features and security patches from Microsoft that is highly recommended at the moment.